This Keyword in Java with Examples

 5

 Inside the main method, we have created an instance of the CD class.
-The default constructor of the CD class will invoke while creating an object.
-The default constructor of the CD class calls the parameterized constructor by passing the value 5 and then prints “Hello John” to the console.
+The default constructor of the CD class invokes while creating an object of the class CD.
+The default constructor of the CD class calls the parameterized constructor by passing the value 5 and then prints “Hello, John” to the console.

-Passing this keyword as Argument to Method call
+Passing this Keyword as an Argument to a Method call

 The keyword ‘this’ in Java can be used as an argument while calling the method.
 It is mainly used in event handling.
 Let’s take an example program to understand the concept.